lsavvidis/lazaros-savvidis-phd/README.md

 # lazaros-savvidis-phd
 Welcome to my GitHub page.
 I'm Lazaros, and I'm currently working on my PhD in Artificial Intelligence at the University of Nicosia.
 I find AI really exciting and am passionate about it.

 AI is a big and ever-changing area with a lot to discover.
-My research is about a new way to solve the Traveling Salesman Problem (TSP) – it's a tough problem, but I enjoy the challenge.
+My research is about solving the Traveling Salesman Problem (TSP) for a new instance, not found in the commonly known databases.
+It's a tough problem, but I enjoy the challenge.

 I am also dedicated to discovering innovative solutions and ideas that can significantly enhance our daily lives, focusing on practical applications that offer tangible benefits and improvements.